Skip to content

 4. Test

-Wireup does not patch your services, which means they can be instantiated and tested independently of the container.
+Wireup does not patch your classes, which means they can be instantiated and tested independently of the container.

 To substitute dependencies on targets such as views in a web application you can override dependencies with new ones on the fly.